-- 8.61 If a student is eligible for a Bachelor of Osteopathy with Honours Degree, the award classification is determined as follows: - (a) Algorithm A2 Arithmetic Mean - The credit weighted arithmetic mean of the best module results totalling 180 credits at levels 5 and 6 of which a minimum of 150 credits are at level 6.
-[NB: Any AP(E)L credit at level 6 (or higher) is included in the 180 credits and is not substituted by an increased volume of level 5 credit see Regulation 8.32 above]; - If the outcome of Algorithm A2 places a student into one of the following three borderline categories (48.0 49.49%, 58.0 59.49% and 68.0 69.49%), the student's performance is then considered under Algorithm B2 (as detailed in Regulation 8.61(b) below). - For students who do not fall into one of the borderline categories specified above, the outcome of Algorithm A2 is used to determine the award classification as specified in Regulation 8.62 below. - (b) Algorithm B2 Preponderance and Exit Velocity - Algorithm B2 allows a student to be considered for elevation to the next higher classification if the student's performance under Algorithm A2 satisfies the conditions stipulated in Regulation 8.61(a) bullet 2; - A student is elevated to the next higher classification if the student's academic profile contains module results for at least 150 credits from levels 5 and 6 for which marks have been awarded in that higher classification (or above) and where a minimum of 120 of these credits are at level 6.
+- 8.51 If a student is eligible for a Bachelor of Osteopathy with Honours Degree, the award classification is determined as follows83: - 8.51.1 Algorithm A2 Arithmetic Mean - The credit weighted arithmetic mean of the best module results totalling 180 credits at levels 5 and 6 of which a minimum of 150 credits are at level 6.
+[NB: Any AP(E)L credit at level 6 (or higher) is included in the 180 credits and is not substituted by an increased volume of level 5 credit see Regulation 8.22 above]; - If the outcome of Algorithm A2 places a student into one of the following three borderline categories (48.0 49.49%, 58.0 59.49% and 68.0 69.49%), the student's performance is then considered under Algorithm B2 (as detailed in Regulation 8.518.51.2 below). - For students who do not fall into one of the borderline categories specified above, the outcome of Algorithm A2 is used to determine the award classification as specified in Regulation 8.52 below. - 8.51.2 Algorithm B2 Preponderance and Exit Velocity - Algorithm B2 allows a student to be considered for elevation to the next higher classification if the student's performance under Algorithm A2 satisfies the conditions stipulated in Regulation 8.518.51.1 bullet 2; - A student is elevated to the next higher classification if the student's academic profile contains module results for at least 150 credits from levels 5 and 6 for which marks have been awarded in that higher classification (or above) and where a minimum of 120 of these credits are at level 6.

-&lt;sup>87 Students registered on the previous (now discontinued) 480 credit version of the award are classified in accordance with the corresponding regulations published in the Ninth Edition of the Academic Regulations (July 2016)
+83 Students registered on the previous (now discontinued) 480 credit version of the award are classified in accordance with the corresponding regulations published in the Ninth Edition of the Academic Regulations (July 2016)

-8.62 The following classifications are determined by the above calculations:
+8.52 The following classifications are determined by the above calculations: